What Happens to the Family Business in Divorce?

 You should always get independent legal advice when considering a separation and it’s so important that assets are properly valued to make sure it’s a fair split.
 There will usually be Capital Gains Tax considerations to think about so the timing of the separation can be crucial.

-Every business is different and so is every divorce.
-Our specialist Divorce Solicitors can advise you on a fair financial settlement based on your circumstances so that you get the right outcome for you and your family.
-Get in touch today.
+However, every business is different and so is every divorce.
+Our specialist Family Law Solicitors can advise you on a fair financial settlement based on your circumstances so that you get the right outcome for you and your family.

 Get in touch, today!